-On Sunday, May 1st, 2011, Mary was in her pajamas on a Sunday night, when she received an e-mail that President Obama was going to announce the death of the “Most Wanted” terrorist in the world, Osama bin Laden.
-Mary quickly changed, went into work, and landed on the lawn of retired firefighter, Bob Beckwith, at 4:30 am.
-Beckwith had stood with then-President George W. Bush on top of a demolished fire truck, three days after 9/11, when the President declared the terrorists who knocked down the towers would be hearing from the United States very soon.
+On Sunday, May 1, 2011, Mary was in her pajamas on a Sunday night, when she received an email that President Obama was going to announce the death of the “Most Wanted” terrorist in the world, Osama bin Laden.
+Mary quickly changed, went into work, and landed on the lawn of retired firefighter, Bob Beckwith, at 4:30 a.m.
+Beckwith had stood with then-President George W. Bush on top of a demolished fire truck, three days after 9/11, when the president declared the terrorists who knocked down the towers would be hearing from the United States very soon.
 Weeks later, our War on Terror was launched in Afghanistan.

 In early 2012, Mary traveled to Rome with Dan Mannarino to cover the elevation of New York’s Archbishop, Timothy Michael Dolan, to Cardinal.
 They worked many long hours, but it was an incredible venue to be working from.

-Never in their wildest dreams did Dan and Mary think they’d be returning to Rome the next year, 2013, when Pope Benedict XVI surprisingly resigned—and a new leader of the Catholic Church was about to be selected.
+Never in their wildest dreams did Mary think they’d be returning to Rome the next year, 2013, when Pope Benedict XVI surprisingly resigned — and a new leader of the Catholic Church was about to be selected.
 Mary and Dan were in St. Peter’s Square on March 13, 2013, when the white smoke signaled that a new Pope had been elected in the Sistine Chapel.
 That was Francis.

-In November 2014, Mary produced a six-part series called “Heroin, A to Z” that looked at the explosion of heroin use—and fatalities—among young people in the middle class.
-At one point, she reunited a Suffolk County police officer with a 21 year old woman he had saved twice from an overdose, in the same month.
+In November 2014, Mary produced a six-part series called “Heroin, A to Z” that looked at the explosion of heroin use — and fatalities — among young people in the middle class.
+At one point, she reunited a Suffolk County police officer with a 21-year-old woman he had saved from overdose twice in the same month.
 The woman was then clean a year and working full time.

-Mary was thrilled on January 25, 2015, when she received an e-mail about one of her Mystery segments from the year before.
-The e-mail led to an emotionally powerful reunion between a biological mother—and the child she had left behind in Brooklyn 38 years before.
+Mary was thrilled on Jan.
+25, 2015, when she received an email about one of her Mystery segments from the year before.
+The email led to an emotionally powerful reunion between a biological mother — and the child she had left behind in Brooklyn 38 years before.

-Outside of work, Mary’s passions are movies—and tennis.
-She plays ladies’ doubles, and her community team has won four, first place championships, since they started playing together in 2006.
+Outside of work, Mary’s passions are movies — and tennis.
+She plays ladies’ doubles, and her community team won four first-place championships during the time Mary played with them.